elipapa/markdown-cv/index.md

 Pfeiffer LM, Thiele S, Bautista Perpinyà ME, Coenen VA, Döbrössy MD (2016).
 “Characterization of pre- and post-weaning behavior in a rodent model of depression: Early affective dysfunction reflected in Vocalization”.
 Poster session, *XXII Congress of the European Society for Stereotactic and Functional Neurosurgery*, 28-09 to 01-10, Madrid (Spain).

 ## Talks and public apperances
 `June 15, 2021`
+__Speaker at peer-reviewed conference, British Society for the History of Science__
+- Lightning Session: "Patrons, Publics, and Profiteers: Selling Science in the Nineteenth and Twentieth Centuries."
+- Talk: "‘If You Need a New Microscope – Why Purchase an Old One?’
+Scientific Advertisements in Nature and Their Role in the Printed Forum of the Laboratory Research Community."

+`June 15, 2021`
 __Host and Moderator, Online event__
 - “Open Science rankings: yes, no, or not this way?
 A debate on developing and implementing transparency metrics.”